Scholarships

 Students must meet Clark’s admissions guidelines and complete applications for federal and state scholarship grant programs.
 After any grants are awarded, Clark will make up the difference up to 100 percent tuition.

-Questions and Answers about the University Park Partnership Scholarship
+Questions about the University Park partnership scholarship

 The University Park Partnership is a collaborative effort among government, private business, neighborhood residents, and religious organizations to improve the quality of life in the Main South neighborhood.
 As part of its commitment to UPP, Clark University has contributed its greatest resource — a world-class education — as an encouragement to residents to pursue advanced learning.